 THE DREAM TO FLY

 Have you ever imagined what it would be like to be able to fly like a bird?
-The story of Icarus shows that this fantasy is centuries old.
-Flying like a bird is a long-cherished dream of mankind!
+The story of Icarus shows that this fantasy is ancient.
+Flying like a bird is a long-held human dream!

 EXPERIMENT & FAILURE